intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/actions/open-by-url.md

 |:----|:-------------------|
 |ActionType | `open_by_url` |
 |UrlPattern | URL pattern.
 Supports macros in the following format: `${key}`, where `key` is a property name of the object being opened.
 Macros will be replaced with the object property values. |

+Security section defines action accessibility.
+Please refer to [Security Restrictions](../access-roles.md#security-restrictions) for more information about security configuration.